 Graphics state Operation codes

 D01 D02 D03

 Coordinate format Yes Yes Yes

 Unit Yes Yes Yes

-Current point Yes (interpolation starting point) No No
+Current point Yes (interpolation start point) No No

-Current aperture Yes in a region No Statement.
-Yes
+Yes/No refers to the explicit use of the complete current point.
+If an X and/or Y coordinate is omitted in the operation code the corresponding value from the current point is always taken; this is called modal coordinates.

-No outside a region statement
+Current aperture Yes in a region statement.
+No outside a region statement No Yes

 Interpolation mode Yes No No

 Polarity Yes No Yes

 Mirroring Yes No Yes

 Rotation Yes No Yes

 Scaling Yes No Yes